Nijenhuis operators on 2D pre-Lie algebras and 3D associative algebras

 \subsection{Outline of the paper}

 This paper is organized as follows.
 Section 2 reviews basic concepts and known results on pre-Lie algebras and Nijenhuis operators.
 Section 3 presents all Nijenhuis operators on 2-dimensional complex pre-Lie algebras (Theorems \ref{Ni ope on 2 c} and \ref{Ni ope on 2 non c}).
 Section 4 lists all Nijenhuis operators on 3-dimensional complex associative algebras (Theorem \ref{Ni ope on 3 c a } and \ref{Ni ope on 3 non c a }).
-In Section 5, we first use the commutator operation to obtain the sub-adjacent Lie algebras of 2-dimensional complex pre-Lie algebras (Proposition \ref{sub lie 2}) and 3-dimensional complex associative algebras (Proposition \ref{sub lie 3}).
-Secondly, we derive Rota-Baxter operators on Lie algebras ${\frak g}(A)$ from Nijenhuis operators on pre-Lie algebras $A$.
-We find Rota-Baxter operators of weight zero on the 2-dimensional sub-adjacent Lie algebra $\frak{g}_1$ (Proposition \ref{thm:g1}) and on the 3-dimensional sub-adjacent Lie algebras $\frak{g}_2$, $\frak{g}_3$, $\frak{g}_4$, and $D_{12}$ (Propositions \ref{proof of g2}, \ref{thm:g3}, \ref{thm:g4}, and \ref{thm:g5}), along with their corresponding Nijenhuis operators.
-Thirdly, for these Rota-Baxter operators on ${\frak g}(A)$, we provide induced solutions of the CYBE on the Lie algebras ${\frak g}(A) \ltimes_{{\rm ad}^{\ast}} {\frak g}(A)^{\ast}$.
-We present solutions of the CYBE on the 4-dimensional Lie algebra ${\frak g_1} \ltimes_{{\rm ad}^{\ast}} {\frak g_1}^{\ast}$ (Proposition \ref{pro:CYBEg1}) and on the 6-dimensional Lie algebras ${\frak g_2} \ltimes_{{\rm ad}^{\ast}} {\frak g_2}^{\ast}$, ${\frak g_3} \ltimes_{{\rm ad}^{\ast}} {\frak g_3}^{\ast}$, ${\frak g_4} \ltimes_{{\rm ad}^{\ast}} {\frak g_4}^{\ast}$, and ${\frak g}(D_{12}) \ltimes_{{\rm ad}^{\ast}} {\frak g}(D_{12})^{\ast}$ (Propositions \ref{3-dim sol of cybe}, \ref{pro:CYBEg3}, \ref{pro:CYBEg4}, and \ref{pro:CYBED12}).
+In Section 5, we first outline the general construction pipeline that transforms Nijenhuis operators on pre-Lie algebras into Rota-Baxter operators on their sub-adjacent Lie algebras, and subsequently into solutions of the classical Yang-Baxter equation.
+We then provide a fully worked, step-by-step example for the 2-dimensional pre-Lie algebra \(B_1\) to illustrate this procedure concretely.
+Section 5.3 lists the sub-adjacent Lie algebras that arise from all classified 2-dimensional pre-Lie and 3-dimensional associative algebras.
+Section 5.4 presents the Rota-Baxter operators induced by the Nijenhuis operators on these Lie algebras.
+Finally, Section 5.5 gives the explicit solutions of the CYBE on the corresponding Lie algebras \({\frak g}(A) \ltimes_{{\rm ad}^{\ast}} {\frak g}(A)^{\ast}\).